 4.2 The Student Guidance Team, supported by your Personal Tutor will be able to assess your needs and identify the support we can offer you and/or the refund you will receive if you choose to discontinue or suspend your enrolment.

-4.3 In the case of refunds, when your enrolment status has been changed from active to inactive, the University’s Finance Team will be notified.
-Refunds are normally processed within 14 days of Finance being notified.
-Finance will contact you directly to advise you of your refund.
-Please note, the University needs to return funds to the person or organisation that originally made the tuition fee payment.
-This means that if your fees are paid by sponsors, parents or any other individual (apart from you), we cannot normally issue you with the refund.
-In line with our obligations under UK Money Laundering legislation, we are unable to make any refunds in cash.
+4.3 In the case of refunds, when your enrolment status has been changed from active to inactive, the University’s Finance Team will be notified and raise a credit note on your account.
+Should your account be in credit you can request a refund by contacting our Finance Department directly at email@example.com.
+Refunds are normally processed within 14 days of Finance receiving your request for a refund.
+Please note, the University is required to return funds to the person or organisation that originally made the tuition fee payment.
+In line with our obligations under UK Money Laundering legislation if a third party has paid your fees, such as a parent or any other individual (apart from you) we cannot issue you with the refund and are unable to make any refunds in cash.
 We also reserve the right to refuse or reject any financial transaction where we are unable to identify or trace the origin of the payment made.

 5 Support and Redress

-5.1 If you have any questions or concerns about your refund, please contact the Student Guidance Team in the first instance.
+5.1 If you have any questions or concerns about how your fee liability has been calculated, please contact the Student Guidance Team at firstname.lastname@example.org in the first instance.

 5.2 If you have concerns about how your refund has been handled, or if you believe that it has not been calculated in accordance with the terms set out in this Policy, you may seek redress through the University’s complaints procedure.
 The Complaints Procedure enables you to raise concerns about the quality of any services we provide for you.
 We review all complaints that are upheld, to identify an appropriate remedy (on a case by case basis) to address appropriately the concerns raised.
 The remedy may involve a financial payment or other bespoke support.